 The Official 2026 Specs (Apple, Spotify & YouTube Music)

 The landscape has shifted.
-With Google Podcasts fully retired and YouTube Music taking its place as a dominant player, your artwork needs to be versatile.
-However, Apple Podcasts remains the "gold standard"—if you meet Apple's strict requirements, you will be safe on every other platform.
+With Google Podcasts retired and YouTube Music taking its place as a primary listening destination, your artwork needs to be versatile enough to work on audio apps and video platforms alike.
+However, Apple Podcasts remains the "gold standard"—if you meet Apple's strict requirements, you will generally be safe on every other platform.

 Apple Podcasts Requirements (The Golden Rule)